Colonnade Hotel

 The Colonnade Hotel (previously known as The Esplanade hotel) is a 4-star London hotel with 43 rooms, of which three are suites.
-The hotel is located opposite Warwick Avenue Underground station and Little Venice.
+The hotel is located north of Warwick Avenue Underground station and Little Venice.

 History

 The hotel started life as two private Victorian residences in 1865 before being turned into a boarding school in 1880.
 In 1886, it became the Warrington Lodge Medical and Surgery Home for Ladies.

 The mathematician Alan Turing was born there in 1912.
 In 1935 the hospital was converted into The Esplanade Hotel.

 Sigmund Freud stayed at the hotel during the summer of 1938 when he was renovating his house in Hampstead.
 To honour his stay the hotel renamed the best suite the "Sigmund Freud suite".

 In 1944, the hotel was bought by the Cardenas family and its name was changed to the Colonnade Hotel.
 The hotel changed hands again in 1998 when it was purchased and renovated by the current owners, The Eton Collection.